-Turmeric may be introduced into meals as soon as baby is ready to start solids, which is generally around 6 months of age.
+Turmeric may be introduced as soon as baby is ready to start solids, which is generally around 6 months of age.

-Turmeric is part of the same family as ginger, the flowering plant that originated in the tropics of Southeast Asia.
+Turmeric is part of the same family as ginger and originated in the tropics of Southeast Asia.
 Also known as curcuma, haldi, kamin, kunyit, nanwin, and nghệ, turmeric is cultivated for its rhizomes—knobby root-like stems that grow below ground.
 Today, most turmeric root comes from India, where it is used as dye, medicine, and of course, seasoning for food.
 Its golden yellow hue and earthy taste add to savory foods like biryanis, masala, and dosa, as well as celebratory ball-shaped sweets called laddu and rasgulla.
-Like other spices that originated in Asia, turmeric is now used globally in savory and sweet foods, as well as in spice blends like advieh, hawaij, jerk, ras el hanout, and vadouvan.

 Yes.
 While turmeric is not usually eaten in large quantities, its health benefits lie in its small amounts of micronutrients and powerful phytonutrient content.
 Turmeric also contains iron, manganese, and traces of many other minerals, as well as fiber, and studies show that adding small amounts of turmeric regularly to one’s diet is beneficial for overall health.